Webulux

 Back to all articles

-How Ghost Scripts Kill Your Shopify Speed (And Why Lighthouse Misses It)
+How Ghost Scripts Kill Shopify Speed & Lighthouse

 You have compressed your images, implemented lazy loading, and upgraded to a premium Shopify theme.
 Yet, your store still feels inexplicably sluggish when a customer actually tries to interact with it.
-If this sounds familiar, you are likely looking at the wrong metrics.
+If this sounds familiar, you are likely looking at the wrong metrics — most stores chase their Shopify LCP score by optimizing images when the real bottleneck is the JavaScript queue blocking the hero image from loading at all.
 To fix the root cause, you need to understand exactly how ghost scripts kill your Shopify speed.

 The Lighthouse Illusion